 Water is essential when it comes to the digestion process.
-It is similar with the function of our salivary glands.
-Upon the food entering the mouth, enzymes found in saliva helps break down the food.
-Same goes with water, it helps significantly when it comes to proper digestion.
+It is similar to the function of our salivary glands.
+Upon the food entering the mouth, enzymes found in saliva help break down the food.
+The same goes with water, and it helps significantly when it comes to proper digestion.
 It aids your regular bowel movement by softening the end product of a digested food.

-Aside from the technical functions of water on the body, it also has significant effects towards health.
+Aside from the technical functions of water on the body, it also significantly affects health.
 It may even help improve the psychological and emotional state of a person.

 Benefits of Water on a Person's Health